Data-science-projet/.github/README.md

-# Bible Translation Application
+# Translation Application

-Welcome to the Bible Translation Application project!
+Welcome to the Translation Application project!
 This repository contains the source code, datasets, and documentation for a web-based application designed to translate Bible texts into low-resource Cameroonian languages.
 Our goal is to leverage advanced Natural Language Processing (NLP) techniques and community-driven research to support linguistic diversity and language preservation.

 ---